 #4 Investigate Home Improvement Discounts

 Home improvements such as upgrading roof insulation and installing storm shutters make your home more damage-resistant.
 To the eyes of your insurer, this makes you a less risky insuree.
 Schedule an inspection of your home to determine the home improvements that can be counted as discounts.
-If you’ve hired a property management company, their manager can conduct the walk-through for you.
+If you’ve hired property management services, their manager can conduct the walk-through for you.

 #5 Make Your Home Less “Dangerous”